 [Related Page: Kubernetes Vs Docker swarm]

-Previously, we learnt about the default security features available in Dockers.
+Previously, we learned about the default security features available in Dockers.
 Now, it is important to know about the best practices that serve to strengthen the safety against the external malicious attacks in Docker containers.
 The practices described below inform us about the ways to implement certain procedures, which ultimately prevent or handle the security breach.

 Though Docker seems to be isolated from the host, in reality, they are just "namespaced" processes.